About | Targeted Students | Desired Characteristics | Requirements | Selection Process

 - Applicants cannot have a criminal record.

-- If selected, scholars are expected to attend team meetings and functions for THE Club.
+- If selected, Globetrotters are expected to attend team meetings and functions.

-- If selected, scholars are responsible for their own transportation to and from meetings.
+- If selected, Globetrotters are responsible for their own transportation to and from meetings.

-- If selected, scholars will need to have the vaccines or immunizations required for traveling to our destination country.
+- If selected, Globetrotters will need to take and pay for appropriate immunizations, an up-to-date Tetanus Shot and as well as vaccinations required for traveling to our destination country.
 A list of vaccines required for each country can be found at the Center for Disease Control’s website.
-(Students are also responsible for financing the cost of these vaccines.)

 - Attending team meetings and participating in team events;